nikslab/HoursKeeper-smrsh/README.md

 Luckily, HoursKeeper allows you to export your timesheet data to a CSV which it will then e-mail to any address as an attachment.

-Since I run my own mail server (sendmail) I setup a special e-mail address to receive these CSV timesheets, parse them and insert them into a database.
+Since I run my own mail server (sendmail) I setup a special e-mail address to receive these CSV exports, parse them and insert them into a database.

 With sendmail this can be accomplished with <a href="http://www.tldp.org/LDP/solrhe/Securing-Optimizing-Linux-RH-Edition-v1.3/chap22sec182.html" target=_blank>smrsh</a>.
 In a virtusertable you will pipe the designated recipient to a smrsh script which will be automatically called each time this address receives an e-mail.